vulcand/vulcand/documentation/source/proxy.rst

 .. figure::  _static/img/CircuitTripped.png
    :align:   left

-In case if condition matches, CB activates the fallback scenario: returns the response code or redirects the request to another location.
+In case if condition matches, CB activates the fallback scenario: returns the response code or redirects the request to another frontend.

 **Circuit Breaker states**